 Paredes feels that this perception may in some ways be justified.
 While there are plenty of hardworking, knowledgeable real estate professionals, there are also those who know little about real estate and only wish to make a commission.
 It is Paredes’ goal to contribute to the professional development of all these real estate professionals – her means of accomplishing this only happens to be technology.

-ZipMatch offers tools and programs for real estate professionals and real estate developers to find more prospective homebuyers and serve them more efficiently, such as customer relationship management (CRM) software designed specifically for real estate, and dedicated sales trainings about serving online customers effectively.
+ZipMatch offers tools and programs for real estate professionals and real estate developers to find more prospective homebuyers and serve them more efficiently, such as customer relationship management (CRM) software designed specifically for real estate and dedicated sales training about serving online customers effectively.

-These tools and trainings fall in line with Paredes’ broader goal of raising the professional status of her fellow real estate professionals across the Philippines.
+These tools and training fall in line with Paredes’ broader goal of raising the professional status of her fellow real estate professionals across the Philippines.